spiwokv/Rtutorial/lessons/11_analysis_of_variance.md

 ### Analysis of Variance

 Analysis of Variance (ANOVA) is an extension of t-test to more than two samples.
+The null hypothesis is that all samples have the same mean.
+We simply cannot do a pairwise t-test because this increases probability of rejection of the null hypothesis simply by chance.
 First, let us show a "manual" version of ANOVA for three samples, one representing a biological parameter of patients who were administered a drug, one representing a control group and one representing patients administered a placebo:
 ```R